Prescribing information (external link)

 The administration of radiopharmaceuticals creates risks for other persons from external radiation or contamination from spill of urine, vomiting, etc. Radiation protection precautions in accordance with national regulations must therefore be taken.

-Lutetium-177 for Pluvicto is prepared using the stable isotope ytterbium-176 (“non-carrier added”).
+Lutetium-177 for Pluvicto is prepared using the stable nuclide ytterbium-176 (‘non-carrier added’).

-For further information please refer to the Pluvicto Summary of Product Characteristics.1
+For further information, please refer to the Pluvicto SmPC.1

-177Lu, lutetium; ADR, adverse drug reaction; ALT, alanine aminotransferase; AR, androgen receptor; AST, aspartate aminotransferase; BSoC, best standard of care; CIOMS III, Council for International Organizations of Medical Sciences Working Group III; CrCl, creatinine clearance; ECOG, Eastern Cooperative Oncology Group; MBq, megabecquerel; mCRPC, metastatic castration-resistant prostate cancer; MedDRA, Medical Dictionary for Regulatory Activities; NCI-CTCAE, National Cancer Institute Common Terminology Criteria for Adverse Events; PSMA, prostate-specific membrane antigen; RLT, radioligand therapy; ULN, upper limit of normal.
+177Lu, lutetium-177; ADR, adverse drug reaction; ALT, alanine aminotransferase; AR, androgen receptor; ARPI, androgen receptor pathway inhibitor; AST, aspartate aminotransferase; BSoC, best standard of care; CIOMS III, Council for International Organisations of Medical Sciences Working Group III; CrCl, creatinine clearance; ECOG, Eastern Cooperative Oncology Group; MBq, megabecquerel; mCRPC, metastatic castration-resistant prostate cancer; MedDRA, Medical Dictionary for Regulatory Activities; NCI-CTCAE, National Cancer Institute Common Terminology Criteria for Adverse Events; PSMA, prostate-specific membrane antigen; RLT, radioligand therapy; ULN, upper limit of normal.

 Reference